MrClock8163/ToolDocumentation/docs/vbnetframework/colorlibrary.md

 	* sRGB
 	* linear RGB

-* Save and load colors from .colorlib file
+* Save and load colors from color library file

 * Pick color from loaded or copy-pasted images